dss-14th/eda-repo-7/README.md

 ![Screen Shot 2020-10-27 at 0 06 55](https://user-images.githubusercontent.com/68367134/97189772-4c9ad880-17e8-11eb-8a2f-3387957e53ef.png)

 ## Conclusion
+- It is found that All-weather portfolio 4 is the best 'assest allocation portfolio' to increase returns with the limits of loosing investment.

-- what would the expected return if a person who start to invest our retirement fund from 30-year old to 59-year old?
+### What would the expected return if a person who start to invest our retirement fund from 30-year old to 59-year old?
-- assumption
+- Assumption
     1. buying once a year by price on last week of every June
     2. setting up the exchange ratio as 1,100 won to 1 dollar
     3. 4,000,000 wons - 3,637 dollars